Manage app passwords from your Security info (preview) page

 When using app passwords, it's important to remember:

-App passwords are auto-generated and only entered once per app.
+App passwords are auto-generated, and should be created and entered once per app.

 There's a limit of 40 passwords per user.
 If you try to create one after that limit, you'll be prompted to delete an existing password before being allowed to create the new one.